Current Cresheim Trail

 The remaining segments of the proposed Cresheim Trail primarily traverse old railroad rights-of-way, including the Pennsylvania Railroad’s Fort Washington Branch and the Reading Railroad’s Plymouth Branch.
 FOCT is actively working with the City of Philadelphia, Montgomery County, Springfield Township, and additional agencies to build the next phases of the Cresheim Trail to provide a safe, off-road alternative to high speed local roads for recreation, transportation, and connecting with neighbors.

-On the Montgomery County side, in 2021 per an agreement with Springfield Township (Montgomery County), developers Foxlane Homes constructed a half-mile segment of the trail between Willow Grove Avenue and Paper Mill Road, parallel to PA-309, as part of their Falcon Hill Estates project.
-In 2022, the Township completed a restoration project of Mermaid Park, which contains the headwaters of Cresheim Creek and a future connection to the Cresheim Trail.
-And the trail has been a central component to the Township Trail Plan in development.
+On the MontCo side, in 2021 per an agreement with Springfield Township (Montgomery County), developers Foxlane Homes constructed a half-mile segment of the trail between Willow Grove Avenue and Paper Mill Road, parallel to PA-309, as part of their Falcon Hill Estates project.
+In 2022, the Township completed a restoration project of Mermaid Park, which contains the headwaters of Cresheim Creek and a segment of the Cresheim Trail.
+And the trail has been a central component to the Township’s Trail Plan, in development.